qoutland/IoT_Client_Server/readme.md

 ### Usage

 ```
-show: Shows list of devices known to this client
+show: Shows list of clients known to this client
-reg: Registers a device to the server specified in command line arg
+reg: Registers the client to the server
-dereg: Deregisters the server
+dereg: Deregisters the client from the server
-login: Sends login information to the server
+login: Log the client into the server
-logoff: Sends logout information to the server
+logoff: Log a client off of the server
-query: Query another device for info
+query: Query another client for info
 data: Send data to the server
 quit: Terminate the program
 ```